Clarifai/old-docs/portal-guide/annotate/create-a-task.md

 ## Sample size to select for manual review

 You can choose to review all or part of a workers labels.
 Simply adjust the slider, and you will review a random subset of their labeled images.
-For example, if a worker is labeling 10,000 images, you might choose to review 1% of them as a quality control  measure.
+For example, if a worker is labeling 10,000 images, you might choose to review 1% of them for quality control.

 ## Reviewers